an independent Search Engine for VPSs ranked by price

 # cat backup.tgz | ssh root@target "tar -C /mnt -zaxf -"

-however as I wrote on Step 1, upon extraction, TAR converts the target path of absolute symlinks into a relative path; these symlinks can all be properly restored as follows.
-Note that this step is not necessary if you didn't use TAR to backup the root file syetem.
+however as I wrote in Step 1, upon extraction, TAR converts the target path of absolute symlinks into relative paths; these symlinks can all be properly restored as follows.
+Note that this restoration is not necessary if you didn't use TAR to back up the root file system.
 From the backup VPS, list all symlinks contained in the archive:

 # tar -tvf backup.tgz | egrep -- '->' >list_of_symlinks.txt